-Do not put more than one betta in a fish bowl.
-Bettas will fight each other to the death if 2 or more bettas are put in the same bowl.
+Do not put more than one betta in an aquarium.
+Bettas will fight each other to the death if two or more bettas are put in the same aquarium.

 Bettas come from rice paddies in the wild and normally live in small pockets of water.
-They do not need an air pump and can live in a bowl of water and feel right at home.
-Male bettas by nature blow a bubble-nest at the top of the bowl.
+They do not need an air pump and can live in a betta aquarium and feel right at home.
+Male bettas by nature blow a bubble-nest at the top of the aquarium.
 They do this as part of their breeding ritual.
 If a male betta pairs with a female betta, the male will collect the eggs and place them into the bubble-nest for fertilization and incubation.
-Do not be alarmed when you do not see a bubble-nest forming, a male betta can live without mating perfectly fine.
+Do not be alarmed if you do not see a bubble-nest forming, a male betta can live without mating perfectly fine.

 Feeding tips (Baby Pellet)

 For a 1.5″ betta, feed two (2) pellets of Betta Bio-Gold in the morning and two (2) at night.
 Add 1 (one) pellet per ½” of growth, never feeding more than three (3) pellets at one feeding.
 You can do more feedings but make sure they are at least two (2) hours apart and at least that amount of time before all lights are out in the room.
 During feedings, feed 1 (one) pellet at a time and make sure the betta completely consumes each pellet.
 Do not over-feed, overfeeding can be detrimental to the betta and the water quality.
 Remove any uneaten food after the feeding period.

 Change some water weekly with a water conditioner to remove chloramines, chlorine and ammonia that is the same temperature as the water you are replacing.

 When cleaning the aquarium do not use household cleaners.
 Simply use warm water and a clean brush or sponge.

 Do not place betta in direct sunlight or near heaters or air conditioners or where rapid temperature changes are possible.